 That’s the dream!
 And also the sort of advanced home interconnectivity that is obtainable now and 2017 could be a pivotal year for advancements in how your home’s heating and air conditioning system functions as part of the team.

-“Smart phones radically changed our lives in part because they permitted thousands of apps to make our lives easier and richer,” said Rob Haines, Marketing Manager for Service Experts Heating & Air Conditioning.
-“We forecast that in 2017, developers will be focusing on more new apps that allow all your home’s systems and appliances to interact versus being siloed, and this will include breakout new advancements in how your home’s heating and cooling systems work.”
+“Smart phones radically changed our lives in part because they permitted thousands of apps to make our lives simpler and richer,” said Rob Haines, Marketing Manager for Service Experts Heating & Air Conditioning.
+“We forecast that in 2017, developers will be concentrating on more new apps that let all of your home’s systems and appliances interact instead of being siloed, and this will result in breakout new advancements in how your home’s HVAC system works.”

 While February is a great time to look at trends for the year, it’s also a fantastic time to benefit from savings that will pay off in the upcoming seasons.
 For the next several weeks many Service Experts centers are giving free or deeply discounted equipment when you purchase a qualifying item, such as a free furnace when you buy an air conditioning system.
-Heating tune-ups are also deeply discounted just in time for the coldest months of the year.
+Heating tune-ups are also deeply discounted just in time for the coolest time of the year.
 Call Service Experts Commercial HVAC in Toronto today to schedule a no-charge in-home estimate or to set up a Precision tune up to make sure your furnace is ready to keep you warm and cozy all winter long.